-Managing peer relationships Mathematics Observed Tried out Grouping pupils All forms of pupil grouping include pupils with SEN and/or disabilities.
-Grouping pupils Manageable mixed-ability grouping or pairing is the norm, except when carefully planned for a particular purpose.
-Sequence of groupings is outlined for pupils.
+Managing peer relationships Mathematics Observed Tried out Grouping students All forms of student grouping include students with SEN and/or disabilities.
+Manageable mixed-ability grouping or pairing is the norm, except when Grouping students purpose. for students.
 The transition from whole-class to group or independent work, and back, is clearly signalled.
-This is particularly helpful for pupils on the autistic spectrum.
-Managing group work and discussion Pupils move carefully from paired discussion to group discussion - the language necessary for whole-class discussion work may be a barrier for pupils who find it difficult to express themselves in public.
+This is particularly helpful for students on the autistic spectrum.
+Managing group work and discussion Students move carefully from paired discussion to group discussion - the language necessary for whole-class discussion work may be a barrier for students who find it difficult to express themselves in public.
 Paired and small group discussions provide opportunities for all to take part.
-Pupils are assigned specific roles (eg chair, writer, reporter, observer) which gives all pupils something to do and keeps them focused.
-Managing group work and discussion Developing responsibility Pupils with SEN/disabilities are: given opportunities to initiate and direct projects, with support as appropriate, and Developing responsibility involved as equal contributors in class/school governance and decision making.
+Students are assigned specific roles (eg chair, writer, reporter, observer) which gives all students something to do and keeps them focused.
+Managing group work and discussion Developing responsibility Students with SEN/disabilities are: Developing responsibility given opportunities to initiate and direct projects, with support as appropriate, and involved as equal contributors in class/school governance and decision making.

-Adult-pupil communication
+Adult-student communication

-Adult-pupil communication Mathematics Observed Tried out Teachers' communication Language is clear, unambiguous and accessible.
-Key words, meanings and symbols Teachers' communication Recognise that the language of mathematics may be challenging for many pupils.
-For example: are highlighted, explained and written up, or available in some other way. the specific mathematical use of everyday words such as 'tables', 'translate', 'right angle' 'tables', 'translate', 'right angle' Instructions are given clearly and reinforced visually, where necessary. terms specific to mathematics - eg 'digit', 'subtract' Wording of questions is planned carefully, avoiding complex vocabulary and sentence structures. terms such as 'height', 'distance' or 'mass' can create barriers for some pupils, because of their abstract nature.
-Questions are prepared in different styles/levels for different pupils Plan to teach new vocabulary explicitly. careful preparation ensures all pupils have opportunities to answer open-ended questions.
-Make sure that pre-tutoring on mathematical vocabulary is available for pupils who need it.
-Alternative communication modes are used, where necessary, to meet pupils' communication needs, eg signing, Braille.
+Adult-student communication Mathematics Observed Tried out Teachers' communication Language is clear, unambiguous and accessible.
+Teachers' communication Recognise that the language of mathematics may be challenging for many students.
+For example: are highlighted, explained and written up, or available in some other way. the specific mathematical use of everyday words such as 'index', 'translate', 'substitute' Instructions are given clearly and reinforced visually, where necessary. terms specific to mathematics - eg 'formula', 'equation' Wording of questions is planned carefully, avoiding complex vocabulary and sentence structures. • terms such as 'height', 'distance' or 'mass' can create barriers for some students, because of their Questions are prepared in different styles/levels for different students - careful preparation ensures all students have opportunities to abstract nature.
+Plan to teach new vocabulary explicitly. answer open-ended questions.
+Make sure that pre-tutoring on mathematical vocabulary is Alternative communication modes are used, where necessary, to meet students' communication needs, eg signing, Braille. available for students who need it.
 Text, visual aids, etc are checked for clarity and accessibility.
-For example, some pupils might require adapted printed materials (font, print size, background, Braille, symbols); some may require simplified or raised diagrams or described pictures.
-Pupils' communication Alternative communication modes, such as sign or symbol systems, are encouraged, and pupils' contributions are valued.
-Pupils' communication Give pupils with communication impairments time to answer open-ended questions.
-Advice is sought from the SENCO, a speech and language therapist, local authority advisory staff, and/or the pupil themselves on the best way of using such communication modes in lessons.
-Discussion of experiences and investigations is encouraged to help pupils understand them.
+For example, some students might require adapted printed materials (font, print size, background, Braille, symbols); some may require simplified or raised diagrams or described pictures.
+Students' communication Alternative communication modes, such as sign or symbol systems, are encouraged, and students' contributions are valued.
+Students' communication Give students with communication impairments time to answer open-ended questions.
+Advice is sought from the SENCO, a speech and language therapist, local authority advisory staff, and/or the student themselves on the best way of using such communication modes in lessons.
+Discussion of experiences and investigations is encouraged to help students understand them.

-Adult-pupil communication Mathematics Observed Tried out Pupil-teacher interaction Where appropriate, pupils are allowed time to discuss the answers to questions in pairs, before the teacher requests verbal responses.
-Pupils with communication impairments are given: Pupil-teacher interaction Use discussion of mathematical investigations to inform pupils' development of mathematical language and help them to analyse and understand what they have seen. time to think about questions before being required to respond In a plenary after the class has completed a task, allow pupils time to discuss the answers to questions in pairs, before asking time to explain, and for verbal responses. respect for their responses to questions and contributions to discussions.
-Additional adults prepare pupils to contribute to feedback sessions, where necessary.
+Adult-student communication Mathematics Observed Tried out Student-teacher interaction Where appropriate, students are allowed time to discuss the answers to questions in pairs, before the teacher requests verbal responses.
+Student-teacher interaction Use discussion of mathematical investigations to inform students' development of mathematical language and help them to analyse and understand what Students with communication impairments are given: they have seen. time to think about questions before being required to respond In a plenary after the class has completed a task, allow students time to discuss the answers to questions in pairs, before asking time to explain, and for verbal responses. respect for their responses to questions and contributions to discussions.
+Additional adults prepare students to contribute to feedback sessions, where necessary.